ibm-cloud-docs/openwhisk/actions_ballerina.md

 # Creating Ballerina actions
 {: #ballerina-actions}

 The following sections guide you through creating and invoking a single Ballerina action and adding parameters to that action.
+An action is a top-level Ballerina function which accepts and returns a JSON object.

 Ballerina actions are executed in Ballerina [0.990.2](https://ballerina.io/downloads).
 You will need a compatible version of the compiler locally available to generate the executable.
-Without the Ballerina compiler, you cannot create an OpenWhisk action.
+Without the Ballerina compiler, you cannot create an action.

+## Creating and invoking a Ballerina action

-An action is simply a top-level Ballerina function which accepts and returns a JSON object.
-For example, create a file called `hello.bal` with the following source code.
+**Before you begin:** Create a file called `hello.bal` with the following source code.

 ```ballerina
 import ballerina/io;